 1. Conduct a Pre-Project Walkthrough

 Inspect all surfaces with the contractor and HOA board.
-Document existing conditions and agree on scope.
+Document existing conditions with photos and agree on scope.
 This prevents disputes later.
+In one of our projects in San Ramon, a pre-walkthrough revealed hidden rot that was addressed before painting, saving thousands.

 2. Use Color-Coded Samples